John Kani: Early and personal life

-Kani was born on 30 August 1943 in New Brighton, Port Elizabeth In the Eastern Cape province.
+Kani was born on 30 August 1942 in New Brighton, Port Elizabeth, in the Eastern Cape province of South Africa.
 In 1975, after appearing in Athol Fugard's anti-apartheid play Sizwe Banzi Is Dead, which he also co-wrote, in the United States, Kani returned to South Africa.
 There, he received a phone call saying that his father wanted to see him.
 On his way there, he was surrounded by police who beat him and left him for dead.
-His left eye was lost as a result of the incident and he now wears a prosthesis which is technically a glass eye.
+His left eye was lost as a result of the incident, and he now wears a prosthesis which is technically a glass eye.

 His son Atandwa is also an actor, who made his debut on U.S. television on the CW series Life Is Wild, and played a younger version of Kani's character T'Chaka in Black Panther.